 At the end of this course the student should have learnt about the different tools and working procedure of Auto Cad software and basic idea about building plan, elevation and section.

 After completion of this course, the students will be able to

-CO1: Prepare the building plans satisfying the principles of planning and by-laws.
+CO1: Design building plans that adhere to the principles of planning and comply with relevant by-laws.